mikala773/Build-Your-Own-Cheat-Sheet/README.md

 Welcome to the Challenge Project: Build Your Own Cheat Sheet project, created as part of the Codecademy curriculum for the Full-Stack Engineering Path.

 This project focuses on building a reference cheat cheet to help me build more websited in the future.
-This is one of the first websited I created.
+This is one of the first websites I created.

 ## Features